 No, they are not.
 You just have to know what to look for and read labels.
 Make sure you stick to natural and non-toxic products and when in doubt do a quick google search on what you’re planning to buy.

 When it comes to products that remove odors, I stick to EnviroKlenz.
 They are non-toxic and work wonders in removing bad odors from all types of surfaces.
 They are my favorite product for removing stinky messes by far.

 If you’re looking into buying non-toxic scented products, try Fresh Wave.
 The only downside is that, as of now, all of their products come in one scent.

 The best way to guarantee that you’re using safe and non-toxic scented products is to make them yourself.
 I know it might sound complicated, but making your own scented products is extremely easy and it saves lots of money in the long run.

-Check out my TV segment on Good Morning Washington where I show how easy it is to make non-toxic scented products that will leave your home smelling lovely:
+Click here to check out my TV segment on Good Morning Washington where I show how easy it is to make non-toxic scented products that will leave your home smelling lovely or see it below:

 Needs more detailed instructions?
 Find below the instructions to all the products we showcased on Good Morning Washington.